ebelinski/iosref/_subpages/res.md

   </tr>
 </table>

+<sup>1</sup> iPhone 13 mini and equivalently sized devices have a logical scale factor of 3x but a native scale factor of 2.88x.
+The logical resolution of 375 × 812 is multiplied by 2.88 to reach the actual resolution of 1080 × 2340.

-<sup>1</sup> Downsampled to actual pixel dimensions 1080 × 1920.
+<sup>2</sup> iPhone 8 Plus and equivalently sized devices have a native resolution downsampled from 1242 × 2208 to actual pixel dimensions 1080 × 1920.
 See <a href="https://www.paintcodeapp.com/news/iphone-6-screens-demystified">here</a> for explanation.

 ### iPad